apache/sling-org-apache-sling-resourcemerger/README.md

 This module is part of the [Apache Sling](https://sling.apache.org) project.

 This bundle provides services to merge resources.
+The documentation is maintained at [Sling Resource Merger](https://sling.apache.org/documentation/bundles/resource-merger.html).